 The Dutch education system

 The Dutch school system consists of three stages: primary education, secondary education and higher education.
 Education is compulsory in the Netherlands from the ages of 5 to 16.
 However, most children start to attend primary school at age four.
 In the Netherlands, pre-primary (Kindergarten) and primary education are offered together at one school and jointly consist of eight grades.
-Most pupils are about 12 years old when they start secondary education and enrol in one of the following tracks:
+Most students are about 12 years old when they start secondary education and enrol in one of the following tracks:

-• pre-vocational secondary education (vmbo);
+- pre-vocational secondary education (vmbo);

-• general secondary education (havo);
+- general secondary education (havo);

-• pre-university secondary education (vwo).
+- pre-university secondary education (vwo).

 Freedom of education